meething/meething-ml-camera/README.md

 * Click "Load Temporary Add-on..."
 * Browse to the `dist` folder with the extension and select the `manifest.json` file

+#### Usage without Extension
+If you want to use this without extension, try our decentralized conference project [Meething](https://github.com/meething/meething)

 #### Credits
 This humble _hack-speriment_ would not be possible without the following projects: